 Sony has a plethora of live-action properties, continuing the Spider-Man villain shared universe started by this year's Venom.

 Producers Matt Tolmach and Avi Arad confirmed that Morbius, The Living Vampire is Sony's next Marvel movie, with Jared Leto taking the title role.
-Charting the tragic tale of the biochemist-turned-vampire, the film is expected to begin shooting in February 2019 to meet the July 10, 2020 release date.
+Charting the tragic tale of the biochemist-turned-vampire, the film began shooting in February 2019 to meet its July 31, 2020 release date.

-2020 also has an October 2 opening, which is assumed to be Venom 2.
-As the champion of their comic book universe, the film will likely see Tom Hardy’s Eddie Brock continue to be the Lethal Protector of San Francisco, likely going up against Woody Harrelson's Carnge.
+After Morbius is Venom 2, which arrives just two years after his debut.
+As the champion of their comic book universe, the film will likely see Tom Hardy’s Eddie Brock continue to be the Lethal Protector of San Francisco, likely going up against Woody Harrelson's Carnage.
 Considering that Hardy’s contract consists of three movies – and that Venom 2 could end up being as successful as the first – it’s very likely that a Venom 3 will turn up several years after that.